Pakistan’s election: Can the next government bring economic stability?

 Highlighting the country’s plight, Hasanain said Pakistan is required to pay nearly $90bn in external debt obligations in the next three years.

-These liabilities require the country to repay more every year than what it received, $60bn, in China Pakistan Economic Corridor (CPEC) investment in a decade.
+These liabilities require the country to repay more every year than what it received in China Pakistan Economic Corridor (CPEC) investment in a decade.

 “The government badly needs a plan to tackle this fact.
 But since this appears almost certainly infeasible, we need to negotiate with our lenders, either through a restructuring of our debt, or through offering equity in Pakistani assets,” he added.